ElvisWang2010/WROFE-2025/README.md

 We process the camera feed on the Raspberry Pi using computer programs.
 This setup allows the car to not only notice when something is in its path but also to identify what it is, such as open passages, furniture, people, or in this case, walls and pillars.
 This understanding gives the car a significant edge over systems that depend solely on distance sensors.

-#### Potential Improvements for Camera
+#### Potential Improvements

-While the current Pi Camera and LiDAR provide a good amount sensing for our obstacle challenge, several improvements could improve performance.
+While the current Pi Camera provides a good amount sensing for our obstacle challenge, several improvements could improve performance.

 **Camera (5MP Pi Camera w/ OV5647)**
 - Upgrade to a higher resolution or global-shutter sensor (e.g., HQ Camera IMX477) for sharper images and less motion blur.